 Hero images will also continue to expand well past the web arena.
 We’ll see more and more mobile and desktop apps using large, screen-filling imagery and video.

-Long live Skeuomorphism!
+3. Long live Skeuomorphism!

-Simply put, Skeuomorphism is when digital interfaces seek to mimic real world interfaces.
+Simply put, Skeuomorphism is when digital interfaces seek to mimic real-world interfaces.
 This concept was first conceived in the 1980s, with the advent of familiar and realistic digital metaphors like trash cans and save icons.
-This trend continued until around 2008 when apple released a new version of iOS which was focused on flat design.
+This trend continued until around 2008 when Apple released a new version of iOS which was focused on flat design.
 Pretty soon the entire design world followed suit.

 But when interfaces start to become bogged down by realistic leather textures and ripped paper, it’s starts to be a bit much.
 Conversely, flat design does a great job of simplifying interfaces, but sometimes they become too simple.
 Without shadows or realistic metaphors, it can be hard for a user to understand how something works without first being trained.

-The continued rise of Type Design
+4. The continued rise of Type Design

 Manoverboard uses typography as their main design components

-Increased focus on security
+5. Increased focus on security

-Because of this, we’ll see even more lock icons, verified badges and other security reinforcing copy/iconography which aims to evoke a sense of safety and security in users.
+Because of this, we’ll see even more lock icons, verified badges, and other security-reinforcing copy/iconography which aims to evoke a sense of safety and security in users.